DivX Plus HD: Software

+As of April 17, 2025, the latest version of DivX Software is 11.12, released for both Windows and macOS platforms.

 DivX Plus HD Profile

 DivX has defined profiles which are subsets of MPEG-4/AVI and H264/MKV standards.
 Because the grouping is a specific subset of what is in the standards, there are certification processes for each of the profiles that device manufacturers must follow.
 Below is the DivX Plus HD profile.